RhetTbull/osxphotos/README.md

 If you're using python 3.6 or 3.7, you'll need to do this first to get around an issue with bpylist2:

 	pip install -r requirements.txt

+You can also install directly from [pypi](https://pypi.org/) but you must use python >= 3.8 to avoid an error with bpylist2.
+The package will work fine with python 3.6 or 3.7 but I know of no way to get `pip` to install the right dependencies.

+    pip install osxphotos

 ## Command Line Usage